 Website surveys are the most common way of gathering feedback.
 These surveys help you understand which areas of your website are performing better and which areas need improvement.
 For example, certain pages and funnels that are key to the success of your customer journey.

 There are a variety of ways you can use website surveys.
-This includes a general feedback survey in the form of a feedback button (accessible on most pages of your website), an embedded website survey at – for example – the bottom of an FAQ page, or as a slide-in survey which is triggered depending on certain customer behaviour(s).
+This includes a general feedback survey in the form of a feedback button (accessible on most pages of your website), an embedded website survey at – for example – the bottom of an FAQ page, or a slide-in survey which is triggered depending on certain customer behaviour(s).

 Calvin Klein CSAT website survey